MiniFate/MiniFate/_chapters/00-outline.md

 - aspects provide bonuses on rolls. there's a chapter about that later. probably do NOT introduce fate points here.
 - writing good aspects. you can lean on inside jokes and pop culture.
 - Building on each others' aspects is a big part of {GameName}.
 When writing them, you don't have to have the whole story figured out.
 Leave something to the imagination.
 Let the rest of the table poke at it and build on it.
+- A `Pirate Captain Who Hates Violence` in a world where `Magic is Suddenly Real` is very different than one on the `Blood Drenched Sands of the Caribbean`.
+- Characters and setting are both defined by aspects (see next section).

 ### Setting Creation